Skip to main content

 # from any other directory:

-After about 5 minutes, Teraslice will be running and listening on port 5678 and elasticsearch will be running on 9200.
+After about 5 minutes, Teraslice will be running and listening on port 5678 and opensearch will be running on 9200.
 You can configure an alias called local as follows.

 earl aliases add local http://localhost:5678